Legalease Ltd.: Overview

 The company was founded by its first editor-in-chief, John M. Pritchard.
 Since 2015, the managing director is David Goulthorpe, with David Burgess as publishing director.
 The company is a London living wage employer.

 Publications include Legal Business Magazine.
 Its GC Powerlist, (formerly the "Corporate Counsel 100"), publishes annually, which includes its 500 top-rated lawyers in various regions of the world.

-The company was criticized in 2020, alongside its competitor Chambers and Partners, for taking advantage of the U.K. government furlough scheme in response to the COVID-19 pandemic in the United Kingdom, despite strong sales.

-Legal Business

-Legal Business magazine temporarily ceased publishing and shuttered operations in April 2020.
+Legal Business magazine temporarily ceased publishing and shuttered operations in April 2020 due to COVID-19 but resumed normal service in October 2020.